pts/tinyveracrypt/README.txt

   The number of iterations is confiugrable (`--pim=...'), the default is 500000 iterations (`--pim=485') for VeraCrypt and LUKS, and 1000 iterations (`--pim=-14') for TrueCrypt (`--truecrypt').

+Supported other algoritms:

+* key splitting to anti-forensic stripes (AFSplit): For LUKS.

 Q5.
 Should I use the VeraCrypt or the LUKS on-disk format?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""